-BA (Hons) Education Studies - Top UpSouthwark Campus
+BA (Hons) Education - Top UpSouthwark Campus

 How we learn

-It’s all delivered by an academic team with vast experience and expertise in teaching practice and education research – with a guaranteed interview for teacher training and strong employment opportunities waiting for you when you graduate.
+The course is delivered by an academic team with vast experience and expertise in teaching practice and education research – with a guaranteed interview for teacher training and strong employment opportunities waiting for you when you graduate.

 This is a one day a week taught course, ideal for those already employed in an appropriate educational setting and who wish to study whilst working.